Carms-dev/gegi-law-gatsby-netlify/content/cases/laffan-v-hewitt-material-handling.md

 ---
 isCornerstone: false
-caseName: "Laffan v Hewitt Material Handling "
+caseName: "Laffan v.
+Hewitt Material Handling "
 citation: 2017 HRTO 619
 description: The applicant alleges that she has been discriminated against in her workplace.
 She requested that the grounds of gender identity and gender